GriffinCanCode/ArtificialOS/README.md

 - `grpc.KernelClient`: Executes syscalls through Rust kernel
 - `ws.Handler`: Streams real-time updates to frontend

-### AI Service Layer (Python) — The Generator
+### AI Service Layer (Python) — The Optional Generator

 Python gets a bad rap for performance, but for LLM orchestration?
 It's perfect.
-The entire AI service is isolated behind gRPC, so language choice doesn't matter for the overall system latency — and Python's ecosystem for AI is unmatched.
+The entire AI service is isolated behind gRPC, so language choice doesn't matter for the overall system latency — and Python's ecosystem for AI is unmatched. **This layer is optional** — the system works perfectly fine with just prebuilt Blueprint apps and native applications.
+AI generation is a power user feature, not a requirement.

 **Key Responsibilities:**
-- UI specification generation (template-based with LLM enhancement)
+- UI specification generation (template-based with optional LLM enhancement)
 - Token-level streaming for real-time updates
 - Chat response generation with thought streaming
 - UI caching for performance optimization
-- Optional LLM inference using Google Gemini API (gemini-2.0-flash-exp)
+- Optional LLM inference using Google Gemini API (gemini-2.0-flash-exp) when you want AI-generated apps

 **Core Components:**
 - `UIGeneratorAgent`: Generates structured JSON UI specifications (rule-based + LLM)